4 new Omicron cases reported in Jaipur | Health

 - India

-Four more patients infected with Omicron variant of coronavirus have been found in Jaipur out of whom a foreigner is undergoing treatment in Delhi.
+A foreigner was among four people found infected with the Omicron variant of coronavirus in Jaipur on Wednesday, officials said.

-Principal of SMS Medical College, Jaipur, Dr Sudhir Bhandari told reporters here that genome sequence test has confirmed four people to be infected with the Omicron variant.
+Principal of SMS Medical College, Jaipur, Dr Sudhir Bhandari said genome sequencing tests confirmed four people were infected with the Omicron variant.

-He said three of them have been admitted to the RUHS hospital here for treatment while the foreign national is undergoing treatment in Delhi.
+He said three of them have been admitted to the RUHS hospital here for coronavirus treatment while the fourth person is a foreigner, who is undergoing treatment in Delhi.

-Also, Bhandari said all the three infected persons admitted in Jaipur are asymptomatic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)